Los Angeles River Ride Frequently Asked Questions

 25 Mile Explorer Ride - start at 8:45 a.m.

 Riders start at the Autry Center in Griffith Park, ride down river on the LA River Path, then to the Hollenbeck Park Pit Stop in Boyle Heights, where they turn around and ride back to Griffith Park.

 25 Mile Long Beach Loop - start at 8:30 am

 Riders start at the Aquarium of the Pacific and take a scenic tour of Long Beach, eventually returning to the aquarium.

 15 Mile Family Ride - start at 10:30 a.m.

 Riders take the LA River Path from Griffith Park down to the Elysian Valley Pit Stop, then turn around back to Griffith Park.
 This ride is on a dedicated bike path (no streets, no cars!), along a scenic natural stretch of the LA River.
 Very young riders (and their families) can easily do this ride.

-This is a small loop/bike safety course for kids 3-8 years old inside the expo area in Griffith Park.
+This is a ride upstream on the LA River Path from the entrance near the Autry.
+Riders will be escorted by parents to the path entrance and back.
+Total riding distance is 2 miles.
 If families are participating in both the kids' ride and the family ride, participate in the kids' ride first, then join up with the family riders.
 Kids will learn about bike safety and enjoy other activities.
-Training wheels and trikes are perfect.
-Skuut push bikes will be available.
-Riders over 9 years of age should probably ride (with an adult) on the 15 mile family ride.
+Bikes and push bikes are okay.
+Please, no tricycles.
+Riders over 9 years of age should probably ride (with an adult) on the 15 mile Family Ride.